vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 All the following types and their array types are supported by default, and new data types can be supported through a custom type converter ITypeConverter.

-The array type is expressed by adding a "-array" suffix after the basic type, as in the previous string array type: string-array, using &lt;item&gt;&lt;item&gt; between &lt;string-array&gt;&lt;/string-array&gt; to add array elements.
+The array type is expressed by adding a "-array" suffix after the basic type.
+Such as string array type: string-array, using &lt;item&gt;&lt;item&gt; between &lt;string-array&gt;&lt;/string-array&gt; to add array elements.

 | Basic Type | Default Value | Description |
 | :------| ------: | :------: |